UMGAD: Unsupervised Multiplex Graph Anomaly Detection: Experiments

-To investigate how these two main factors change the performance of our model, we analyze the trend of different values on four datasets.
-The values of subgraph size $|\mathcal{V}_m|$ (\ie, the number of nodes in the subgraph) are selected in \{4, 8, 12, 16\}, masking ratio $r_m$ range in \{20\%, 40\%, 60\%, 80\%\}.
-From the results in Fig.~\ref{fig:mask_size}, we can summarize that: (1) For YelpChi and Amazon, they achieve the best performance at 60\% and 40\% masking rate respectively.
-While Retail and Alibaba enjoy higher performance with 20\% masking.
-The possible reason is that the anomaly rate of YelpChi and Amazon is higher than that of Retail and Alibaba, which allows YelpChi and Amazon to have relatively abundant self-supervised signals to reorganize the masked node information.
-(2) Removing some unnecessary connections helps to anomalously reduce the amount of redundant information propagated from the normal majority.
+To investigate how subgraph size $|\mathcal{V}_m|$ (number of nodes) and masking ratio $r_m$ affect model performance, we test $|\mathcal{V}_m| \in \{4, 8, 12, 16\}$ and $r_m \in \{20\%, 40\%, 60\%, 80\%\}$ on four datasets.
+As shown in Fig.~\ref{fig:mask_size}, YelpChi and Amazon achieve optimal performance at masking rates of 60\% and 40\%, respectively, while Retail and Alibaba perform best with a 20\% masking ratio.
+This difference may stem from the higher anomaly rates in YelpChi and Amazon, providing richer self-supervised signals for reconstructing masked node information.
+We can conclude that removing some unnecessary connections helps to anomalously reduce the amount of redundant information propagated from the normal majority.